 Are your old ways of coping, feeling valued, and getting by failing you?
 Have you been missing out on experiences you yearn for?
-It can feel so hard to try to change our system of operating which has served us for most of our lives, but circumstances change and life happens in ways we cannot control.
+It can be hard to imagine changing our system of operating and surviving which has served us for most of our lives, but circumstances change and life happens in ways we cannot control.
 This can feel truly devastating.
-And what if this transition, loss, or conflict were an opportunity to break cycles that no longer serve you?
-Our work together can help you attune to yourself, mind and body, and reconnect with your genuine needs and values to build your life that feels centered, authentic, full and joyful.
+And what if the pain from this transition, loss, or conflict is an opportunity to break cycles that no longer serve you?
+Our work together will help you attune to yourself, mind and body, and reconnect with your genuine needs and values to build your precious life that feels centered, authentic, full and joyful.
+How you feel matters and you deserve care.

 Can You Benefit from Centered Living?